 Growling

 A dog will growl if its body language signals have been ignored.
-It wants you or the perceived threat to stay away, it’s had enough.
-Never ignore a growl, this is the final warning before a bite.
+It wants you or the perceived threat to stay away, and it’s had enough.
+Never ignore a growl.
+This is the final warning before a bite.
+Likewise, you should never correct a growl.
+The dog is choosing to vocalise rather than bite.
+The dog is making a good choice, and it’s up to you to rectify the situation.

 Why do dogs bite?

-The majority of dogs will only bite as a last resort to make a threatening situation go away.
-They usually give many body language signals then vocalize by growling and teeth-baring before they bite.
+The majority of dogs will only bite as a last resort to remove a threatening situation.
+They usually give many body language signals before they bite, then vocalise by growling and teeth-baring.

-The exception to this would be a sick dog.
-Or a dog who has learned that their body language is always ignored so will go straight to teeth-baring and growling then bite.
-In some cases, straight to the bite.
-This is why it is very important to know what your dog is trying to tell you by learning some of their body language.
+The exception to this would be a sick dog or a dog that has learned that its body language is always ignored, so it will go straight to teeth-baring and growling and then bite—in some cases, straight to the bite.
+This is why it is very important to know what your dog is trying to tell you by learning some of its body language.

 There are some key situations where a dog is more likely to bite: